-- ► Roughly 10 feet wide, 15 feet long. - A work table, bookshelf, and single bed occupy this room.
+- Roughly 10 feet wide, 15 feet long. - A work table, bookshelf, and single bed occupy this room.
 The walls are canvassed in magical schematics and diagrams, all written in cyphered magical script.
-A DC 25 Intelligence (Arcana) check reveals them to be non-magical nonsense, crafted to appear interesting and complex. - On the bookshelf are an assortment of books on the subject of spell research, histories of the region, and extraplanar lore.
-There are 20 books in total, each one is worth 50 gp to the right collector. - Trap.
+A Strenuous 25 LOG (spellcraft) check reveals them to be non-magical nonsense, crafted to appear interesting and complex. - On the bookshelf are an assortment of books on the subject of spell research, histories of the region, and extraplanar lore.
+There are 20 books in total, each one is worth 50 gc to the right collector. - Trap.
 There are also four spellbooks tucked in the bookshelf among the other books.
 All of them are labelled "Archmage Grimoire."
 Flipping through the books to examine their contents triggers a curse.
-Book-handlers must make a DC 16 Constitution saving throw.
-On failure, their Constitution score is reduced by 1d4, or half as much on a successful save.
-Creatures regain 1 point of Constitution after each long rest. - There is a secret door in the wall that leads to the next room.
+Book-handlers must make a Difficult 16 END check.
+On a failure, they become Fatigued until they have a night's sleep. - There is a secret door in the wall that leads to the next room.